Summer and winter temperatures

 One of the driest countries in the world

 Jordan is one of the driest countries in the world.
 During the hot summer months, we sometimes have ‘khamsin’, sandstorms.
-Khamsin is a dry, hot and sandy southern wind blowing from the Arabian Peninsula.
+Khamsin is a dry, hot, and sandy southern wind blowing from the Arabian Peninsula.

-While the northern part of our country receives quite a bit of precipitation during the year, Wadi Rum gets only 50 to 100 mm annually of which most during the winter months.
+While the northern part of our country receives quite a bit of precipitation during the year, Wadi Rum gets only 50 to 100 mm annually, of which most during the winter months.
 Most of it is rain, but occasionally we have snow.
-In January and February you have the biggest chance to see snow in Wadi Rum.
+In January and February, you have the biggest chance to see snow in Wadi Rum.
 But last year we had snow before Christmas.
 As temperatures rise above zero quickly in the morning, we need to get out into the desert early in the morning.
 Then we have time to enjoy the snowy landscape and have a snowball fight.

-As tour guides, we follow the rhythm of the seasons
+We follow the rhythm of the seasons

-During the long winter night,s, we spent the evenings around wood fires.
-Having a good time: drinking hot tea, having interesting conversations, making jokes and sometimes we play Bedouin music.
+During the long winter nights, we spent the evenings around wood fires.
+Having a good time: drinking hot tea, having interesting conversations, making jokes, and sometimes we play Bedouin music.

 Best time to visit Wadi Rum

 When will you visit us?
 You can find more information about our tours on our tour pages.
-For example our 2 day Wadi Rum desert tour Jabal Al-Hash.
+For example, our 2-day Wadi Rum desert tour Jabal Al-Hash.